-I don't like processed foods, nor do I need a hip pilates studio to exercise – I walk and swim.
+I don't like processed foods, nor do I need a hip pilates studio to exercise – my idea of self-care includes running and swimming.
 I also try to get a healthy dose of happiness every day.
-In your mid-40s, you start to realise what’s really important.
+In your mid-40s, you start to realise what’s really important and become more committed to everyday acts of self-care.
 You have learned a lot and you know your mind.
 You don't want a complicated routine.
 Instead you look for simple things that help you stay healthy (and the odd party, of course).

 Fine lines are beautiful and chic.

-I get up very early, usually around 6:30 a.m., and drink my only coffee of the day.
+My self-care routine begins very early.
+I usually get up around 6:30 a.m., and drink my only coffee of the day.
 In the bathroom, I use Dr. Hauschka Cleansing Cream and Facial Toner.
 I am still experimenting with my day cream.
 After showering, I apply Moor Lavender Calming Body Oil.
 I love the scent and how it sinks into the skin.
 I've been using Dr. Hauschka for 25 years and have only recently discovered the Silk Body Powder.
 I also own the Neem Nail & Cuticle Oil and the Hydrating Foot Cream, which is the absolute best!

 In my make-up bag.

 I like Lipstick and make-up, but I don't like looking overly made-up – with layers of Concealer, fake lashes and filled-in eyebrows.
 To me, that's an artificial idea of the face.
 Make-up should not stop you from looking like yourself.
 It should bring your face to life and help you look refreshed and healthy.
 Wearing a nice Lipstick, adding nice definition to the eyes, or creating a fresh skin tone is enough.
 I use Dr. Hauschka Hydrating Hand Cream at least ten times a day.
-I keep a tube in every handbag and in the car door.
+I keep a tube in every handbag and in the car door and it is pure self-care!
 Often, if I share it with a friend, I’ll let her keep it.
 This always brings joy.